airbnb/synapse/README.md

 <a name="plugins"/>
 ## Links to Synapse Plugins ##
 * [`synapse-nginx`](https://github.com/jolynch/synapse-nginx) Is a `config_generator`
-  which allows Synapse to automatically configure and administrate a local NGINX proxy.
+  which allows Synapse to automatically configure and administer a local NGINX proxy.